DeanHazineh/DFlat-tensorflow/readme.md

 # DFlat-tensorflow V4
 ## Important Notes:
 ### - DFlat has moved to a new Pytorch implementation (<a href="https://github.com/DeanHazineh/DFlat" target="_blank">DFlat-pytorch</a>).
 While this version/repository will remain online, it is no longer supported with updates or improvements.
 ### - Google colab no longer supports gpu usage for older versions of tensorflow (including the version used in this release).
-Rather than explicitly upgrade it, dev efforts are moved to maintaining the new pytorch package.
+At some point, we will minimally upgrade this code to use the newest tensorflow version and fix any subsequent breaks.
+This maintenance however will take secondary priority to the pytorch package.

 <div align="center">
   <img src=/docs/imgs/DFlat_Long.png alt="Dflat" width="500"/>